Pneumonia Performance Measures

-The following graph shows how MUSC performed on 6 key measures related to care for patients being treated for pneumonia.
+The following graph shows how MUSC performed on two key measures related to care for patients being treated for pneumonia.
 Each measure represents what percentage of the time patients received the recommended care, so a higher score represents better performance.
-The numbers reported are from July - September 2012.
+The numbers reported are from April - June 2013.

 Appropriate Care Measure

 Blood Cultures Performed in the Emergency Department Prior to Initial Antibiotic Received in Hospital - Pneumonia patients whose initial emergency room blood culture specimen was collected prior to first hospital dose of antibiotics. *

 Immunocompetent patients with Community-Acquired Pneumonia who receive an initial antibiotic regimen during the first 24 hours that is consistent with current guidelines. *